-Every insurer uses their own underwriting rules and guidelines.
-These must be filed, reviewed and approved by the FSCO before these can take effect, and, once in place, a company cannot use different rules or standards to deny you coverage.
+Every insurer uses its own underwriting rules and guidelines.
+These must be filed, reviewed, and approved by the FSCO before these can take effect, and, once in place, a company cannot use different rules or standards to deny you coverage.

 Though rules vary by company, common rules that permit a company to deny coverage include: